opensafely/documentation/docs/timings-monitoring.md

 #### Queueing time

-We can visualise how long a job was queued for with the "This job request" link.
+We can visualise how long a job was queued for with the "Events count for this job request" link.
 This will show the honeycomb events for this specific job request, grouped by the reported status of the job.
 Nb.
 The height of the graph relates only to the number of reports from the job-runner to the job-server, so does not tell us anything about the job request itself.

 For example, [job request 7254](https://jobs.opensafely.org/qmul/bmi-and-hba1c/bmi_and_hba1c/7254/) queued from the 27th April 2022 until the 3rd of May 2022, as we can see in this visualisation:
 ![Monitoring report for job request 7254](images/qmul_bmi-and-hba1c_bmi_and_hba1c_7254.png)